 While the water is coming to a boil, remove the cheese on to a plate, mash it with the base of your palm.
 Mash it well so that the cheese is not longer grainy.

-The process can take anywhere between three/ four minutes to 12 – 15 minutes (The amount of time that you need to mash the cheese will also depend on the quality of milk from which cheese has been procured.
-Also, the cheese will start releasing the fat and you need not go any further.)
+The process can take anywhere between three/ four minutes and even upto seven to twelve minutes!
+The amount of time that you need to mash the cheese will depend on the quality of milk from which cheese has been procured.
+(The best way to know when to stop mashing is…as soon as your hands begin to turn greasy i.e. the cheese will start releasing the fat, you need not knead any further)

 Gently add these balls to the boiling water.
 Ensure that water is on a rolling boil.
-Cover the pan with a lid and let the balls of cheese cook on medium heat.
+Cover the pan with a lid and let the balls cook on medium heat.

 The balls need to be on a rolling boil, all the while that they are cooking.
-Cook for approximately fifteen minutes.
+Cook for approximately twelve to fifteen minutes, depending on the size of the balls.

 Makes 8-12 Rasgullas (depending on the quality of milk used and the size of rasgullas you made, the amount will fall anywhere between 8 – 12)